-This post is sponsored by Ball® Fresh Preserving Products by Newell Brands.
+This post, featuring a recipe for lightly sweetened and gently spiced Maple Applesauce, was sponsored by Ball® Fresh Preserving Products by Newell Brands.

 So far this summer, I’ve written four pairs of posts in partnership with my friends at Ball®Fresh Preserving Products by Newell Brands.
 In May, it was all about their Mixed Berry Jam and the Jammy Baked Oatmeal I made with it.
 In June, we focused in on Honey Cinnamon Pears and the Honey Cinnamon Pear Sorbet I turned them into.